 Some people deal with PDFs in a different way than others do.
 Some of us have to sign and markup PDFs, and the browser’s viewer function does none of this for us.
 This is why people like me invest in software like Adobe or even PDF Expert for Mac.

 It’s because we have to sign contracts or agreements or markup and edit drafts that we need to know how to disable the PDF viewer in Microsoft Edge and Google Chrome.
-The way things set right now, PDF links and downloads are set to open in the browser when clicked.
-That is very annoying to someone who is intending to work on a PDF they may need to edit.
-So hopefully this little guide will help you alleviate those frustrations.
+The way things are set right now, PDF links and downloads are set to open in the browser when clicked.
+That is very annoying to someone who intends to work on a PDF they may need to edit.
+So hopefully, this little guide will help you alleviate those frustrations.

 How to disable PDF viewer

-Some of you may already know how to disable PDF viewer in Google Chrome but Microsoft Edge is the new Chromium browser on the block and it does things a bit differently.
+Some of you may already know how to disable PDF viewer in Google Chrome, but Microsoft Edge is the latest Chromium browser on the block, and it does things a bit differently.
 Let’s go over Edge before we refresh your memory for Chrome:

 - Click on the 3 dots at the top right of Edge.

 - Click on Site Permissions on the left.